2

 • 3

 "I will avoid using 'them' for non-living things here" sounds like an odd reason to me.
 Is there anything wrong with them referring to non-living things?
 The best I can say about why @Catija suggests "I like movies that make me think" is because "I like movies that make me think about the movies" is odd.
-A typical phrase with about would be "I like movies that make me think about life" or "I like movies that make me think about reality", etc. Mar 10, 2015 at 7:08
+A typical phrase with about would be "I like movies that make me think about life" or "I like movies that make me think about reality", etc. Commented Mar 10, 2015 at 7:08

 • @DamkerngT.
 I'd still not specify 'about something' there.
 I like movies that make me think.
 I don't want to be genre specific.
 And I said, I'd avoid 'them' for inanimate objects especially when we have better choice.
 I'd certainly ask someone to 'look at those doors' over 'look at them' though the listener knows which doors I'm talking about.